MahShaaban/IntegratingDataBioc/README.md

 this URL in the pop up box [MahShaaban/IntegratingDataBioc](https://github.com/MahShaaban/IntegratingDataBioc)

+PS: Hit or miss due to limited resources on the free tier

 2. Use RStudio locally to install the required packages and run the code after cloning this repo